 If you have an account with a bank or building society that becomes insolvent you will be contacted by the liquidator or by the FSCS.

 We have received some enquiries about how we would apply the compensation limits to people who hold multiple accounts in banks that are part of a larger group.
 If each of the banks is separately authorised by the Prudential Regulation Authority (PRA):

 If each of the banks is covered by a single authorisation:

 All deposit claims of UK customers will be paid out in UK Pounds Sterling.

-We cover firms authorised by the the PRA.
-A list of the banks authorised by the PRA can be found on the PRA's website.
+We cover firms authorised by the PRA.
+We have provided additional information about FSCS coverage for some of the larger banks and building societies on this page (see the list of banks and building societies on the left).
+A full list of the banks and building societies authorised by the PRA can be found on the PRA's website.
 If a UK bank is not on this list, it is likely to fall under a group authorisation.
 If you have a question about how a bank or building society is authorised, please check the list on the PRA's website or contact the PRA on 020 7601 4878.

 We may also be able to help if you have an account with a UK branch of a bank incorporated in another European Economic Area (EEA) state.